0x36/0x36.github.io/_posts/2022-11-15-oob-double-fetch.md

 This bug provides a strong primitive in that it writes two 64-bit values: a kernel address pointing to our user shared buffer and a (semi-)arbitrary 64-bit value.

 ## Proof-Of-Concept:
 The proof-of-concept is left as an exercise for the reader.
-However, `weightBufs` exploit includes everything required to reach the vulenrable code path.
+However, `weightBufs` exploit includes everything required to reach the vulnerable code path.
 Good Luck :-).